zabunba/Native/README.md

-# Viz
+# Native
-Viz is a library for React, that has some inspiration on some React Native and BootStrap components.
+Native is a library for React, that has some inspiration on some React Native and BootStrap components.

-Viz gives you the possibility to create something new, without the HTML source code and you can edit the style or the source code of every component.
+Native gives you the possibility to create something new, without the HTML source code and you can edit the style or the source code of every component.

-Viz is compatible with classes, so you can use Tailwind and Bootstrap for your design.
+Native is compatible with classes, so you can use Tailwind and Bootstrap for your design.

-Viz is open source.
+Native is open source.

-# Viz Components
+# Native Components

 - Button
 - FlatList